jrueda4/CNM-SRWG-2017/CNM-SRWG 2017/mobility/src/READMESEARCHCONTROLLER.txt

 SEARCHCONTROLLER.CPP

+--------3/4/2017--------
+EDITED BY:  Jeff Schlindwein

+- Added second search algorithm for going right
+  + now have left/right search functionality.
+  + subdivided search to 2 private utility functions(searchLeft, searchRight)
+    - these are private
+    - accessed only by search()
+  + subdivided continueInterruptedSearch to 2 private utility functions (LeftSearch, RightSearch)
+    - these are private
+    - accessed only by continueInterruptedSearch
+  + These 2 subdivisions act seperately but work together
+    - searchLeft/searchRight plot the points for octagon search
+    - LeftSearch/RightSearch decide which point to drive to
+      + based on the robots current angle
+      + which pattern they are driving

+THESE ARE UNFINISHED AND NEED FINAL POLISH

+NOTE:  They work well enough for use

 --------2/20/2017--------
 EDITED BY:  Jeff Schlindwein, Steve Lindsey, Kaily Young, Juan Rueda, Paul Ward
 - Incorporated <angles/angles.h> to header file